How Environmental Toxins Like Asbestos, Lead and Mold Contribute to Chronic Illnesses

 • Heavy Metals: Lead, mercury, arsenic, and cadmium are prevalent heavy metals that enter our bodies through contaminated water, food, and air.
 These metals can accumulate in organs, leading to toxicity and long-term health issues.

-• Endocrine Disruptors: Found in plastics, personal care products, and even some foods, endocrine disruptors interfere with hormone function, leading to a host of health problems like developmental disorders, reproductive issues, and metabolic diseases.
+• Endocrine Disruptors: Found in plastics, personal care products, and even some foods, endocrine disruptors interfere with hormone function, leading to a host of health problems, such as developmental disorders, reproductive issues and metabolic diseases.

 The Dangers of Asbestos, Lead, and Mold